provenance-io/provwasm-examples/orderbook/README.md

     --testnet | jq
 ```

-Buy 5 hash for a higher price (should push this to the front of the order book).
+Buy 5 hash from buyer1 for a higher price (should push this to the front of the order book).

 ```bash
 provenanced tx wasm execute \